-I. Please give a list of the legislation and administrative regulations, etc., which apply the provisions of the Convention.
-Where this has not already been done, please forward copies of the said legislation, etc., to the International Labour Office with this report.
+I. Please give a list of the laws and regulations, etc., which apply the provisions of the Convention.
+Where this has not already been done, please forward copies of these laws, regulations, etc., to the International Labour Office with this report.

-Please give any available information concerning the extent to which these laws and regulations have been enacted or modified to permit of, or as a result of, ratification.
+Please give any available information concerning the extent to which the above-mentioned texts have been enacted or modified to permit, or as a result of, ratification.

 II.
-Please indicate in detail for each of the following Articles of the Convention the provisions of the above-mentioned legislation and administrative regulations, etc., or other measures, under which each Article is applied.
-In addition, please provide any indication specifically requested below under individual Articles.
+Please indicate in detail, under each of the following Articles of the Convention, the respective measures which give effect to it.
+In addition, please provide any indications specifically requested below under each Article.

-If in your country ratification of the Convention gives the force of national law to its terms please indicate by virtue of what constitutional provisions the ratification has had this effect.
-Please also specify what action has been taken to make effective those provisions of the Convention which require a national authority to take certain specific steps for its implementation, such as measures to define the exact scope of the Convention and the extent to which advantage may be taken of permissive exceptions provided for in it, measures to draw the attention of the parties concerned to its provisions, and arrangements for adequate inspection and penalties.
+If in your country ratification of the Convention gives the force of national law to its terms, please indicate by virtue of what constitutional provisions the ratification has had this effect.
+Please also specify what action has been taken to make effective those provisions of the Convention which require a national authority to take certain steps for its implementation, such as the adoption of measures to define the exact scope of the Convention, to specify the persons responsible for compliance with its requirements, to draw the attention of the parties concerned to the provisions of the Convention, to institute arrangements for adequate inspection and penalties, and to consult the ship-owners (and their organisations where they exist) and the seafarers' trade unions in implementing certain provisions.

-If the Committee of Experts or the Conference Committee on the Application of Conventions and Recommendations has requested additional information or has made an observation on the measures adopted to apply the Convention, please supply the information asked for or indicate the action taken by your Government to settle the points in question.
+If the Committee of Experts or the Conference Committee on the Application of Standards has requested additional information or made comments on the measures adopted to apply the Convention, please supply the information asked for or indicate the action taken by your Government to settle the points in question.